World’s largest luggage storage network

 asked questions

-The price for luggage storage near Palo Alto is just $5.90/bag for the entire day.
+The price for luggage storage near Palo Alto starts from just $5.90/bag for the entire day.

 There are multiple locations in the Palo Alto area which can be booked through the Bounce platform including near Terminal 2, Terminal B, and International Terminal and all over San Francisco.